-Data supplied by IUTI will be collected in the so-called "National Registry for the forest carbon sinks" of Kyoto Protocol, and have to fulfil quality requirements as stated by the IPCC and UNFCCC guidelines.
+Data supplied by IUTI will be collected in the "National Registry for the forest carbon sinks" of Kyoto Protocol, and have to fulfil quality requirements as stated by the IPCC and UNFCCC guidelines.
+The photointerpreters have been trained through specific courses, in order to ensure a standard photointerpretation approach.
+In this phase, a particular attention was paid to the presence and distribution of forest formations.
+In cases of uncertain land use classification of the sample point, an internal expert panel classified the point.